MAPSuio/UPC-H14/ssnw/problem.md

 necessary.
 ![](../images/protocol.png)

-	- Total message size: Must contain the messages length
+	- Total message size: Number of bytes in message
 	- Message type is defined as:
-		- 0x02 - Request a key
+		- 0x02 - Request a key from server
 		- 0x03 - Answer from server with key
 	- Input field 1/2: numbers read from stdin